AnRkey/AIB/docs/architecture.md

 2. **Renderer Process** (HTML, CSS, JavaScript in the browser window)
    - Handles the UI and user interactions
    - Contains the tab management system
-   - Manages webviews that display the AI services
+   - Manages WebContentsView that display the AI services

 3. **Settings Window Process**
    - Dedicated window for application settings
    - Communicates with main process via IPC
    - Handles user preferences and configuration

-4. **Webview Processes**
+4. **WebContentsView Processes**
-   - Each webview runs in its own separate process
+   - Each WebContentsView runs in its own separate process
    - Loads and displays external AI services
    - Isolated from the main application